¨You and I travel by road and rail. Economists travel by infrastructure¨.

 - The time to find the right aisle at Walmart to buy just milk and bread.

 Why Do Travel Prices Seem So Bizarre?

 The two customers receive no notable difference in service.
 They may even discover they bought their tickets on the same day.
-The same differences in travel prices, while usually less dramatic, occur in rental cars, hotels, and other travel products.
+While usually less dramatic, the same differences in travel prices occur in rental cars, hotels, and other travel products.

-Why do are travel prices so different?
+Why are travel prices so different?
 The answers lie in three travel industry realities:

 - The travel industry’s products are highly perishable.